Housing Emergency

 Barcelona has become the first city in Europe to ban Airbnb amid a housing emergency.
 The city has long been affected by short-term rentals and over-tourism; in fact, up to 10,000 apartments are licensed for short-term rental.
 The municipality has decided not to renew any licenses, and by 2028, visitors will only be able to stay in hotels.
 In July, citizens started protesting and attacking foreigners on the streets, asking them to leave the city immediately.
 Starting from his own experience, writer Andrea Cegna will explain the renting mechanism in Barcelona and how various neighborhood committees are tackling the issue.

-Sociologist and housing rights activist George Iulian Zamfir, based in Romania, will explain how extensive the crisis is in.
-Europe.
+Sociologist and housing rights activist George Iulian Zamfir, based in Romania, will explain how extensive the crisis is in Europe.
 Zamfir also writes about how the crisis has reached Romania and how activists throughout the continent are actively seeking answers on how to battle it, trying to find a common perspective.
 The European Action Coalition for the Right to Housing and to the City (EAC) gathers 33 organizations in 18 countries.
 “The EAC coalition provides centralized insights into the anatomy of anti-eviction struggles and the workings of financial structures.
 Since 2020, the coalition has organized annual Housing Action Days.
 In a ten-day period at the turn of March and April, under the same banner, members and their local allies organize actions suited to their context.
 More than 130 actions took place in 2024, ranging from street demonstrations to knocking on doors and documentary screenings.”

 With the housing issue, the Editorial board wants our readers to reflect on housing as a human right and call for a shift in the housing paradigm.
 We believe everyone deserves to live in dignity with a roof over their heads.
 At the same time, it is important to understand how this issue unites everyone in Europe and to take inspiration from the actions of housing movements throughout the continent.